Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

  - To be able to view through the vinyl genres avaialble.
    Have the ability to add their own reviews and keep a record of them.

-- To be able to edit and delete reviews posted.
+- To be able to edit and delete procust via the admin page .

-- for the review information to be clear and concise.
+- for the vinyl information to be clear and concise.

 - To be able to securely log out of the site.

-- Find links to other sites and ares to purchase vinyls.
+- To purchase items successfully

-- To be provided with contact information and social links.
+- To be able to pay with a Credit or Debit card securely.

 - To store date securely

-## Admin User Strories

--
--
--
--
+- To be able to search items available

 # Design